| |

 approximation of

-absolute truth and the depth of reality, leaves one with negations
+absolute truth and the depth of reality, only leaves one with negations

 :